Saudi Arabia says OPEC+ oil cut 'purely economic' | Headlines

 The United States accused Saudi Arabia of kowtowing to Moscow, which objects to a Western cap on the price of Russian oil in response to its invasion of Ukraine.
 The Saudi foreign ministry statement, quoting an unnamed official, stressed the "purely economic context" of the oil cut.

+Saudi Arabia rejected as "not based on facts" criticism of an OPEC+ decision last week to cut its oil production target despite U.S. objections, and said Washington's request to delay the cut by a month would have had negative economic consequences.
+The OPEC+ decision was adopted through consensus, took into account the balance of supply and demand and was aimed at curbing market volatility, the Saudi foreign ministry said in a statement on Thursday.

+U.S. President Joe Biden pledged earlier this week that "there will be consequences" for U.S. relations with Saudi Arabia after OPEC+ said last week it would cut its oil production target by 2 million barrels per day.
+OPEC+, the producer group comprising the Organization of the Petroleum Exporting Countries (OPEC) plus allies including Russia, announced its new production target after weeks of lobbying by U.S. officials against such a move.

-The statement also referred to consultations with the United States in which it was asked to delay the cuts by a month.
-The OPEC+ move has raised worries in Washington about the possibility of higher gasoline prices right before the November U.S. midterm elections, with Biden’s Democrats trying to retain their control of the House of Representatives and Senate.
+The OPEC+ cut has raised concerns in Washington about the possibility of higher gasoline prices ahead of the November U.S. midterm elections, with the Democrats trying to retain their control of the House of Representatives and Senate.
+The Saudi foreign ministry statement on Thursday referred to consultations with the United States prior to the Oct.
+5 OPEC+ meeting in which it was asked to delay the cuts by a month.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)